-Information for Teachers interested in visiting our display of Roman artefacts - Antonine Wall: Rome's final Frontier
+Information for Teachers or other group leaders interested in visiting our display of Roman artefacts - Antonine Wall: Rome's final Frontier

 - The Hunterian has provided a Resource Pack focusing on life at the time of the Antonine Wall.

-We are very grateful to Grace Hepworth, Msc Museum Studies for compiling this pack.
-Grace completed this work-based project as part of her final assessment for the Hunterian Exhibition Placement 2012.
+We are very grateful to Grace Hepworth, Msc Museum Studies for compiling this pack as part of her final assessment (2012).

-- The Pack is divided into 3 sections: Pre-Visit, Visit and Post Visit activities and discussion points, allowing you to pick and mix as best suits your topic.
+- The pack comprises 3 sections: Pre-Visit, Visit and Post Visit activities and discussion points, allowing you to pick and mix as best suits your topic.